-Arrivals SmartGate is an automated border processing technology which allows eligible travellers to self-process through passport control when they arrive in Australia.
+Arrivals SmartGate enables eligible travellers arriving at Australia’s eight major international airports the option to self-process through passport control.
 It provides a secure and efficient way to clear through passport control.

-Arrivals SmartGate uses electronic information in ePassports and face recognition technology to perform the customs and immigration checks usually performed by a Border Force officer.
+Arrivals SmartGate uses the information in ePassports and facial recognition technology to perform checks usually conducted by an Australian Border Force officer.

 Eligibility to use arrivals SmartGate